Most Affordable Neighborhoods in Las Vegas

 Desert Shores takes up 682 acres of land.
 Within that area, there are four man-made lakes, a lagoon swimming pool, a beach area, volleyball courts, basketball courts, and a playground.
 Residents and guests can fish in the lake provided that they release the fish.
 Additionally, boats are allowed on the lakes as long as they are registered and insured, do not have gasoline motors, and are not moored to the sides of the lakes or anchored to the bottom of the lakes.
 Desert Shores also offers community docks, a clubhouse, and multiple walking trails.

 The homes in Desert Shores were primarily built between the late 1980s through the 1990s.
 In Desert Shores, there are housing options of all sizes and price ranges, from condos to custom lakefront homes.
 The lakefront homes all come with the availability to construct a private dock.
 The larger homes in Desert Shores are located in the gated areas of Ritz Cove and Diamond Bay.
 The median home price in Desert Shores is $332,500 while the median income is $61,355.

 There is a member-controlled homeowner's association in Desert Shores.
 The majority of the 17,179 people who live in Desert Shores rank the area high on affordability and amenities.
 Desert Shores feels less urban than other areas in part because there are no traffic lights, only stop signs.

 Affordability Without Sacrifice

 It is easy to see why so many people decide to live in Las Vegas.
 There is a variety of neighborhood types, each having attributes that attract residents.
-Within a short drive of the downtown area, there are master-planned communities, traditional unincorporated towns and small cities.
-Whether you are searching for a multi-million dollar lakefront home in a gated community or a one-bedroom apartment to rent in an urban area, there is something for everyone within the greater Las Vegas area.
+Within a short drive of the downtown area, there are master-planned communities, traditional unincorporated towns, and small cities.
+Whether you are searching for a multi-million dollar luxury home in a gated community or a one-bedroom apartment to rent in an urban area, there is something for everyone within the greater Las Vegas area.